dckesler/vimconfig/README.md

 	editor = nvim
 ```

+### custom.vim
+`custom.vim` is a non-version-controlled file.
+Add things here you want outside of git.
+Most likely the first things will be your colorscheme.
+`colorscheme <name>`

 ### ctrl+h tmux bug
 If you're setting up NeoVim on Mac for the first time you should run the commands
 ```